SensehacK/dev-cheatsheet/ios/lifecycle/timer.md

 ## RxTimer

-Using timer to continuosly check for certain condition - that could be the access token or refresh token expiring on app launch to present the login screen or logout the user for security purposes.
+Using timer to continuously check for certain condition - that could be the access token or refresh token expiring on app launch to present the login screen or logout the user for security purposes.
 We can achieve that using a `timer` option in Rx world.
 Method Signature
 ```swift